-Markus is from the San Francisco Bay Area, where he was raised by his mother who emigrated from Germany, and his step-father, a civil rights activist and Montford Point Marine, who was recently presented the Congressional Gold Metal for “outstanding perseverance and courage that inspired social change in the Marines.”
+Markus is from the San Francisco Bay Area, where he was raised by his mother who emigrated from Germany, and his step-father, a civil rights activist and Montford Point Marine, who was recently presented the Congressional Gold Medal for “outstanding perseverance and courage that inspired social change in the Marines.”

 The New York Times called Potter’s work “Breathtaking chilling and dynamic”, giving Stalking the Bogeyman the heralded critic’s pick.
 Rex Reed of the New York Observer described Potter’s direction as “Potent stuff that never soft soaps the issues and leaves you stunned.
 HIGHLY RECOMMENDED.